It is common knowledge that Professor Snape wanted the DADA position.

 Hardly.
 He merely taunted Lupin with his own knowledge of Lupin’s condition, and tried to make things uncomfortable for him.
 For that matter, Lupin left Hogwarts in the first week of June.
 Nearly a month before the year was out.
 Who took over his classes at the end of the year after he was gone?
 Not Snape, certainly.
 We don’t hear of him having taken any of Lupin’s other classes over the course of the year, either, do we?
 Just the one that happened to contain Potter.
 And, perhaps more to the point, the ever-so-clever Miss Granger.
 And he took that class only the once.
 The last thing it sounds like he wanted to do for that class, that year, was to actually teach them something.

-Besides, what Lupin was teaching was a comprehensive course in dealing with Dark creatures.
+Besides, what Lupin seemed to be teaching was a comprehensive course in dealing with Dark creatures.
 Dark creatures are not the Dark Arts.

 Stack this up against the obvious passion for Potions that shines through his opening salvo to the First years in his own class and by 5th year the idea that Snape wanted the DADA position began to look downright laughable.
 And the fact that — acto Ministry records — his Potions classes consistently perform in advance of their age group alone was a good reason why even if he did want the DADA position, it was unlikely that he would ever get it.
 Good Potions masters are probably rather thin on the ground.
 When the writing appeared on the wall, Dumbledore recalled Horace Slughorn from retirement rather than look for a new one.
 And I think his suspicion that Horace might hold a key to the apparently unanswerable Riddle was not his only reason to do so.